 Factors That Can Affect Penis Size

-“You may not realize it, but there are certainly things you may be doing, or did during your adolescence, that affect the size of your penis,” says NY plastic surgeon Dr. Elliot Heller.
+So, the big question is, what are the factors that can have an impact on the penis size?
+Researches prove that there are things that you might be doing that can negatively affect the size of your penis.
+“You may not realize it, but there are certain things you may be doing, or did during your adolescence, that affect the size of your penis,” says NY plastic surgeon Dr. Elliot Heller.

-Testosterone is the hormone responsible for bringing about puberty, and gives men their male characteristics.
+Testosterone is the hormone responsible for bringing about puberty and gives men their male characteristics.
 It triggers the growth of facial hair, deepens the voice, and helps the penis to grow.
 Penis size increases between the ages of 12 and 18.

 This should never be done on one’s own without the medical advice of a physician as it can negatively affect the testes and prostate.
 Studies that followed men who used these supplements for performance enhancement purposes found no significant increase in penis size.

 Just as the onset of testosterone can spur the growth of the penis, older men may notice a small decrease in their penis size as their testosterone levels wane.
-The average man will lose about a half an inch in penis size as he ages.
+The average man will lose about half an inch in penis size as he ages.

 Smoking and Tobacco Use

 A study out of the Boston University School of Medicine found that smoking can reduce the size of an erect penis.
 The study found that smoking can have the same effect on the penis as it does on the heart.

 You are what you eat – and your penis size can be directly related to your diet.
 A healthy diet during puberty and after can indirectly control your penis size.

-Foods that contain vasodilators are especially important as vasodilators keep the muscles in the blood vessels relaxed.
-Broccoli, sweet potatoes, tomatoes, carrots, salmon, eggs, milk and tuna are all excellent sources.
 Men should also eat diets high in fiber and low in saturated fats to reduce the ability of fatty deposits to accumulate and clog the arteries of the penis.
+Some good examples of high foods are strawberries, avocado, pears, raspberries, beets, carrots, broccoli, split peas, lentils, oats, and almonds.

-“Penis size is an important issue for men, and is key to how they feel about their body image,” says Dr. Heller, who regularly treats men through male enhancement surgery.
-“In one Australian study, four out of five men found their penis to be too small, and 45% of men had considered a penile enhancement procedure.
+“Penis size is an important issue for men.
+It is key to how they feel about their body image,” says Dr. Heller, who regularly treats men through male enhancement surgery.
+“In one Australian study, four out of five men found their penis to be too small.
+45% of men had considered a penile enhancement procedure.

-If you are one of the many men who feels your penis size is less than adequate, there are excellent options to help you gain back your confidence.
+If you are one of the many men who feel your penis size is less than adequate, there are excellent options to help you gain back your confidence.